 The next show was delivered by the NZ New Generation team – welcome the very thematic OBEAH, which had models in old-school, black and white lacey garb, with white skin and heavy black eye makeup presenting you with something of a witch’s coven.
 Reminding viewers of The Blair Witch Coven while presenting creative long hair and hair pieces within the chilling theme, the show inspired and terrified in equal measure.

 The sixth show was a fashion-forward runway presentation courtesy of Revolution Hairdressing, who’s creations ran the gamut from stylish looks ideal for the runways of London or New York Fashion Weeks, to more creative explosions of glitter, gel and colour.
 Diversity was key in a runway show unlike anything you’ve witnessed before.

-The seventh show was another international foray, with the UK FAME Team bringing us straight into the London fashion scene, but pushing that to another extreme, with fashion savvy looks that turned catwalk creativity up a notch.
+The seventh show was another international foray, with the UK FAME Team, in collaboration with BaByliss PRO, bringing us straight into the London fashion scene, but pushing that to another extreme, with fashion savvy looks that turned catwalk creativity up a notch.
 Their punk style Misfits show encapsulated the type of creativity and bold hair work that our neighbours are creating across the pond.